RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 ## Create the Config Group

-RapidFire AI uses `RFGridSearch` to generate a **config group**—a set of run configurations produced from all combinations of your knobs:
+RapidFire AI uses `RFGridSearch` to generate a **Config Group**—a set of configurations produced from all combinations of your knobs.
+Each configuration in the Config Group later becomes a separate run on the GPU:

 ```python
 # Create a config group using grid search